se-edu/se-book/projectDuke/text.md

 deadline return book /by Sunday
     ____________________________________________________________
      Got it.
 I've added this task:
        [D][ ] return book (by: Sunday)
      Now you have 6 tasks in the list.
     ____________________________________________________________

-done 2
+mark 2
     ____________________________________________________________
      Nice!
 I've marked this task as done:
        [D][X] return book (by: June 6th)
     ____________________________________________________________